guntherbensch/repframe/README.md

 $$ I_{1j} = mean(\mathbb{I}(pval_i > \alpha))  \quad  \text{if } pval^{orig}_j > \alpha^{orig} $$

-:point_right: This indicator captures the *technical* robustness of results (are estimates robust?) and the *classification* robustness (is the classification as statically significant robust to a potentially more (or less) demanding level of statistical significance?).
+:point_right: This percentage indicator is intended to capture the *technical* robustness of results (are estimates robust?) and the *classification* robustness (is the classification as statically significant robust to a potentially more (or less) demanding level of statistical significance?).
-> *Interpretation*: An indicator $I_{1j}$ of 0.3 for outcomes reported as statistically significant in the original study, for example, implies that 30\% of robustness test analysis paths for these outcomes (i) are statistically significant according to the significance level adopted in the robustness analysis, and (ii) that their coefficients also share the same sign as the coefficient in the original study.
+> *Interpretation*: An indicator $I_{1j}$ of 0.3 for outcomes $j$ reported as statistically significant in the original study, for example, implies that 30\% of robustness test analysis paths for these outcomes (i) are statistically significant according to the significance level adopted in the robustness analysis, and (ii) that their coefficients share the same sign as the coefficient in the original study.
 Conversely, 70\% of robustness test analysis paths for these outcomes are statistically insignificant, while it cannot be excluded that part of these paths are statistically significant but in the opposite direction.
 Note also that statistical insignificance may be due to a stricter significance level adopted in the robustness analysis compared to the original study.
 An indicator of 0.3 for outcomes reported as statistically insignificant in the original study implies that 30\% of robustness test analysis paths for these outcomes are statistically insignificant according to the significance level adopted in the robustness analysis.
 Now, the remaining 70\% of robustness test analysis paths are statistically significant (most likely with the same sign), while different significance levels in the robustness analysis and original study may also have to be considered.

 2. The **relative effect size indicator**  measures for each outcome $j$ the mean of the effect sizes $\beta$ of all the $n$ robustness test analysis paths divided by the original effect size.
 Again, different formula are applied to outcomes where the original results were found to be statistically significant and those where the original results were found to be statistically insignificant.
 This indicator requires that the effect sizes of the original and robustness test results are measured in the same units.